This article may contain compensated links. Please read disclaimer for more info.

 TOP TOURIST ATTRACTIONS IN PARIS 1

 No surprises here: you can find all these Paris Monuments and Paris points of interest on all the guidebooks about Paris so no post talking about the first arrondissement would be complete without the top tourist attractions in Paris.
-If this is your first trip to Paris you will like to visit some of them, they are very touristy but beautiful!
+If this is you are visiting Paris for the first time you will like to visit some of them, they are very touristy but beautiful!

 Jardin du Palais Royal